almontasser/ba-sionna/NOISE_AND_SNR.md

 ## 3) Evaluation / plotting: how noise is generated and used

-Evaluation uses the same `snr_db → noise_power` mapping, but there are two common modes:
+Evaluation uses the same `snr_db → noise_power` mapping.
+Current evaluations use:

 ### 3.1 “Fresh channels per batch” evaluation
 Used by `figures_evaluators/common.py:evaluate_at_snr()`: